codr7/g-fu/v1/README.md

 Hello World
 ```

-Arguments suffixed with `..` consume any number of remaining arguments.
+Arguments suffixed with `..` consume any number of remaining values.

 ```
   (let _